Grant Application Information

 - Assist grant recipients to achieve certain objectives

-- Grants will be made only to non-profit charitable organizations.
+- Grants will be made only to non-profit charitable organizations, or governmental entities.

 - Grants will be made only to organizations that provide for a responsible nonprofit fiscal agent and adequate accounting procedures